What is ASIO4ALL, and do I need it?

 Updated post from the video below.

-Today’s video is on ASIO what is it?
-What does it stand for? audio stream input-output.
-It is a Steinberg protocol, it is not a specific driver.
+Today’s video is on ASIO.
+What is it?
+What does it stand for?
+Audio stream input-output.
+It is a Steinberg protocol; it is not a specific driver.
 ASIO is a protocol on how a driver should be written.
 The purpose of it was to bypass all the windows.
 Nonsense, if you will.
-Like the operating system and be able for an application to bypass windows, nonsense and go directly to the sound card, so consequently in an ASIO driver.
+Like the operating system and be able for an application to bypass windows.
+Nonsense and go directly to the sound card, so consequently, in an ASIO driver.
 That’s why you can’t play things back in Windows through, shall I say, traditional Windows programs.
 Like Windows Media Player, or what have you.
-It is literally meant to talk to an application that understands ASIO.
-So, let’s just say, Nuendo in my case or whatever DAW (Digital Audio Workstation) that you happen to use Like Pro Tools, doesn’t matter.
+I literally meant it to talk to an application that understands ASIO.
+So, let’s just say, Nuendo in my case or whatever DAW.
+(Digital Audio Workstation) that you use Like Pro Tools doesn’t matter.

 ASIO Drivers Poorly Witten

 Now I have personally seen – and I’m sure you guys have experienced and probably seen that some ASIO drivers from certain corporations are written far better than others and what I mean by that is, if you see blue screens, obviously that’s a really poorly written driver.
-If you’re seeing um more latency out of one type of interface versus another, that is a more poorly written driver or a better-written driver, depending on which side of that coin you’re going to look at.
+If you’re seeing um more latency out of one type of interface versus another, that is a more poorly written driver or a well-written driver, depending on which side of that coin you’re going to look at.
 So when I evaluate interfaces, I’m always looking for not just the sound quality.
-Obviously, it has to sound good in most interfaces, but most manufacturers do um, you know yeah, you can obviously sit there and the ones that are you know, folks that are picky and and and really want super super super.
-You know high end.
+Obviously, it has to sound good in most interfaces, but most manufacturers do, um, you know yeah, you can obviously sit there and the ones that are, you know, folks that are picky and really want super.
+You know, high-end.
 Okay, I get it, but at the end of the day.

-You know what is a blue screen in windows, which, by the way, today is far less uh, happens, far less and there are reasons why that happened.
-So first of all, blue screen means that in any operating system, putting my glasses down, so I can use my hand stock in any OS.
+You know what is a blue screen in windows, which today is far less uh, happens, far less and there are reasons why that happened?
+So first, a blue screen means that in any operating system, putting my glasses down, so I can use my hand stock in any OS.
 You have rings, and they call them rings.
-So they’re programming rings so think about this all right.
-So your body, your body, you’ve, got a heart in the middle and it’s pretty critical organ right kind of keeps you alive and then you’ve got.
+So they’re programming rings, so think about this all right.
+So your body, your body, you’ve got a heart in the middle and it’s a pretty critical organ right kind of keeps you alive and then you’ve got.
 You know, the muscle around that and you’ve got a rib cage.